BEagle1984/silverback/docs/guides/broker/producing/kafka/partitioning.md

 ## Custom Partitioning

-If you need more control over how messages are partitioned, you can implement a custom partitioner using the appropriate overload of the `ProduceTo` method.
-This allows you to define your own logic for determining the partition based on the message or envelope properties.
+If you need explicit control over partition selection, use the `ProduceTo` overload that accepts a partition selector.

 ```csharp
 services.AddSilverback()